AFTER THE ART WAR

 Copyright 2009 Charles Wish

 Western art in the 20th century experienced a remarkable period of evolutionary growth and change, one that could arguably be described as greater than any in its history.
-Yet at the same time, it would also suffer tremendous setbacks as it stubbornly clung to new found influential leanings rife with limitation and insecurity.
-How these twin scenarios of growth and restriction played out during the previous century, and what we can do to move forward now, is pretty much what this paper is all about; as it is our contention that when art becomes a divisive instrument of one’s vanity and fears -- rather than a tool of universal discovery and fulfilment -- everyone stands to lose.
+Yet at the same time, it would also suffer tremendous setbacks as it stubbornly clung to newfound influential leanings rife with limitation and insecurity.
+This essay examines how these twin scenarios of growth and restriction played out during the previous century and explores what we can do to move forward now.
+For it is our contention that when art becomes a divisive instrument of vanity and fear – rather than a tool of universal discovery and fulfillment – everyone stands to lose.

 * * *